aFarkas/lazysizes/README.md

     alt="my image" />
 ```

-Note: In case you are using progressive JPEG omit the ``src`` attribute completely.
-In case you are using the simple markup pattern, consider to add unobtrusive unveil effects ([demo](http://afarkas.github.io/lazysizes/no-src.html#examples)).
+Note: In case you are using a progressive JPEG omit the ``src`` attribute completely.
+In case you are using the simple markup pattern, consider adding unobtrusive unveil effects ([demo](http://afarkas.github.io/lazysizes/no-src.html#examples)).

 ###LQIP
-The LQIP pattern (low quality image placeholder).
-Simply add a low quality image as the ``src``:
+If you are using the LQIP (Low Quality Image Placeholder) pattern, simply add a low quality image as the ``src``:

 ```html
 <!-- responsive example: -->